zacharycohn/acqstack-journeymap/_pages/external-clients/acq-package-review.md

 1. Tasks done
 	- All approvers must sign off on the final version of the documents.
 	- NCR and TTS mutually agree documents are "locked" and no more edits will be made by either party.
+	- Agree on a evaluation "consensus report" strategy for evaluation of bids with NCR CO.
 2. Documents created
 	- N/A
 3. Approvals needed